 Intensive study of color and drawn forms offers new approach for seeing.
 Time divided between traditional and contemporary drawing techniques.
-(H)
+This class may include students from multiple sections.
+(Humanities, Elective)

 - 1. Identify and apply the elements of art used in drawings and critiques with and emphasis on color and value. - 2.
 Identify and apply the principles of art used in drawings and critiques. - 3.
-Identify and apply the components used to achieve aesthetics in drawings. - Demonstrate technical ability and competence through projects involving the use of various drawing mediums. - 5.
-Demonstrate an ability to objectively critique artwork by assessing, analyzing, and understanding other artwork as well as your own. - Demonstrate the ability to respond to constructive feedback from the instructor and other students in a professional manner. - 7.
+Identify and apply the components used to achieve aesthetics in drawings. - 4.
+Demonstrate technical ability and competence through projects involving the use of various drawing mediums. - 5.
+Demonstrate an ability to objectively critique artwork by assessing, analyzing, and understanding other artwork as well as your own. - 6.
+Demonstrate the ability to respond to constructive feedback from the instructor and other students in a professional manner. - 7.
 Develop some cultural awareness of drawing practice and history.